Jonathan2251/lbd/_sources/gpu.rst.txt

    \clearpage

 .. list-table:: OpenGL rendering pipeline from page 10 of book "OpenGL Programming Guide 9th Edition" [#redbook]_ and [#rendering]_.
    :widths: 20 60
    :header-rows: 1

    * - Stage.
      - Description
    * - Vertex Specification
-    - After setting data as the example of previous section, glDrawArrays() will send data to gpu through buffer objects.
+     - After setting data as in the previous section, ``glDrawArrays()`` sends data to the GPU through buffer objects.
    * - Vertex Shading
-    - **Vertex -> Vertex and other data such as color for later passes.** For each vertex that is issued by a drawing command, a vertex shader will be called to process the data associated with that vertex.
+     - **Vertex → Vertex and other data such as color for later passes.**
+       For each vertex issued by a drawing command, a vertex shader processes the data associated with that vertex.
    * - Tessellation Shading
-    - **Create more detail on demand when room in.** After the vertex shader has processed each vertex’s associated data, the tessellation shader stage will continue processing that data, if it’s been activated.
-Reference below.
+     - **Create more detail on demand when zoomed in.**
+       After the vertex shader processes each vertex, the tessellation shader stage (if active) continues processing.
+See reference below.
    * - Geometry Shading
-    - **The next shader stage, geometry shading, allows additional processing of individual geometric primitives, including creating new ones, before rasterization.** Chapter 10 of Red Book [#redbook]_ has details.
+     - **Allows additional processing of geometric primitives.**
+       This stage may create new primitives before rasterization.
+See Chapter 10 of the Red Book [#redbook]_.
    * - Primitive Assembly
-    - The previous shading stages all operate on vertices, with the information about how those vertices are organized into geometric primitives being carried along internal to OpenGL. **The primitive assembly stage organizes the vertices into their associated geometric primitives in preparation for clipping and rasterization.**
+     - The previous shading stages all operate on vertices, with the information about how those vertices are organized into geometric primitives being carried along internal to OpenGL.
+       **The primitive assembly stage organizes the vertices into their associated geometric primitives in preparation for clipping and rasterization.**
    * - Clipping
      - **Clipping hidden parts.** Occasionally, vertices will be outside of the viewport—the region of the window where you’re permitted to draw—and cause the primitive associated with that vertex to be modified so none of its pixels are outside of the viewport.
        This operation is called clipping and is handled automatically by OpenGL.
    * - Rasterization
      - **Vertex -> Fragment.** The job of the rasterizer is to determine which screen locations are covered by a particular piece of geometry (point, line, or triangle).
 Knowing those locations, along with the input vertex data, the rasterizer linearly interpolates the data values for each varying variable in the fragment shader and sends those values as inputs into your fragment shader.
 A fragment can be treated as a pixel in 3D spaces, which is aligned with the pixel grid, with attributes such as position, color, normal and texture.
    * - Fragment Shading
-    - **Determine color for each pixel.** The final stage where you have programmable control over the color of a screen location is fragment shading.
+     - **Determine color for each pixel.**
+       The final stage where you have programmable control over the color of a screen location is fragment shading.
 In this shader stage, you use a shader to determine the fragment’s final color (although the next stage, per-fragment operations, can modify the color one last time) and potentially its depth value.
 Fragment shaders are very powerful, as they often employ texture mapping to augment the colors provided by the vertex processing stages.
 A fragment shader may also terminate processing a fragment if it determines the fragment shouldn’t be drawn; this process is called fragment discard.
 A helpful way of thinking about the difference between shaders that deal with vertices and fragment shaders is this: vertex shading (including tessellation and geometry shading) determines where on the screen a primitive is, while fragment shading uses that information to determine what color that fragment will be.
    * - Per-Fragment Operations
      - During this stage, a fragment’s visibility is determined using depth testing (also commonly known as z-buffering) and stencil testing.
        If a fragment successfully makes it through all of the enabled tests, it may be written directly to the framebuffer, updating the color (and possibly depth value) of its pixel, or **if blending is enabled, the fragment’s color will be combined with the pixel’s current color to generate a new color that is written into the framebuffer.**

 - Tessellation Shading:
   The core problem that Tessellation deals with is the static nature of 3D models